aaronc/fschema/README.md

 ### Numeric Range
 The `=`, `<`, `>`, `<=`, and `>=` constraint factory functions are
 available to validate the range of numeric values.
+(Note: the `number?` constraint is invoked implicitly when any of the numeric range functions are used."

 *Note:  these functions intentionally mirror Clojure's comparison operators.
 The `fschema.constraints` namespace must never be loaded